-Trump-Trudeau: an unlikely alliance
+Trump-Trudeau: An unlikely alliance

 He has even gone as far as to recruit a former conservative prime minister and Trump friend, Brian Mulroney, to help build good relations.

-“There are certainly some Liberals who aren’t big fans of Mulroney but would acknowledge that he seems to have a skill for working with American politicians,” former Liberal strategist Tim Powers told AFP, recalling Mulroney’s camaraderie with Ronald Reagan.
+“There are certainly some Liberals who aren’t big fans of Mulroney but would acknowledge that he seems to have a skill for working with American politicians,” former Liberal strategist Tim Powers said, recalling Mulroney’s camaraderie with Ronald Reagan.

 Powers said there are people, including in Trudeau’s own party, “who would like Trudeau to go after Trump for some of his behavior and statements” — for example, those demeaning to women and Muslims.